geraldotech/VueJS_Blogger/geraldox.com-SmartLoader/readme.md

 #### v12 01.03.2023

-- Adicionado props em Search to v-show..., now has two types of Search links
+- Adicionado props em Search to `v-show...`, now has two types of Search links

 #### v13 02.03.2023